tunbridgep/SteamCMDHelper/README.md

     ERROR!
 Failed to request AppInfo update, not online or not logged in to Steam.

 This is because SteamCMD is trying to work in "anonymous" mode.
 The solution is to make sure you have your username and password set in the login field in steamcmd_settings.txt (like in the sample file).
-If you do not wish to type this information, providing just your username is enough.
+If you do not wish to store this information, providing just your username is enough.
 If the script gets stuck on the following command:

     Logging in user '<your user name>' to Steam Public ...

 It isn't stuck.
 You simply need to type your password and press enter to continue.
-This should only be required the first time you use the script.
+This should only be required the first time you use the script if you don't provide your password in the file.

 ## FAQ ##